 Semester At Sea is where I became more confident in being able to travel the world and it became my norm for 4-5 months.
 I grew used to the chaos, the food, the cultures, the people and loved every second of it.
 I decided to make a new pact with myself as well: to be able to travel solo as a woman and prove to other young girls that they are capable of doing anything.
 And within a year after the program ended I took off and did just that.
 I took on France, Switzerland, Germany and Italy on my own and worked through some tough emotions and what I wanted next for me.
 Eat, pray, lovin' every minute of it.
 Some days I doubted myself but that only made me want to prove myself wrong and break out of that comfort zone I grew so fond of.
 I wanted to motivate myself to become the person I knew I could be.
 I often wondered...Why do we limit ourselves?
 At what point does that start to happen?
 It bothered me that it was such a norm for us.

 The goal of my blog is to make you believe that you can do anything in this world.
 As a woman, I am also specifically speaking out to you ladies, because we are often times limited by societies ideas of how we should be behaving or that we should stay inside where it is safe if there are bad people out there.
 Here's the thing, there are bad people everywhere in the world.
 Never let your fears keep you from doing everything you want to do in this life.
 My promise to my audience: I promise to be honest, I promise to continue to motivate and prove that you can do anything you put your mind to.
 I promise to share my journey and grow, learn, and cultivate the person I am into who I want to be in this life.
-I promise to never be perfect, but to show you positivity when you might need it most, because I've been there and understand you, see you and will always be an open mind for you.
+I promise to never be perfect, but to show you positivity when you might need it most, because I see you and will always be an open mind for you.
 This is a safe space.